 Years of academic research and on-the-ground experience has shown us that effective active bystandership can be taught.
-The Georgetown Innovative Policing Program, partnering with global law firm Sheppard Mullin, has created Project ABLE* (Active Bystandership for Law Enforcement) to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.
+The Georgetown Innovative Policing Program, partnering with global law firm Sheppard Mullin, has created the ABLE* (Active Bystandership for Law Enforcement) Project to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.

 - Prevent misconduct

 - Avoid police mistakes, and